AutoPilot AI vs Cortex

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Workflow Automation — Automates complex business processes.
+- Workflow Automation — Automates complex multi-step business processes

-- Scalability — Designed for enterprise-level needs.
+- Scalability — Designed for enterprise-scale automation needs

 - Model deployment — Deploy ML models on Kubernetes easily